With his feet on the ground

 Some will tell you he was a great inventor and scholar, coming up with telephones, motorcycles, and other contraptions on the fly.
 Others will tell you he was completely illiterate and ordered his supplies by drawing pictures of what he wanted.

-Folks in the Great Lakes area will tell you how he was a mighty lumberjack, who logged Michigan into the shape of a mitten because he had lost his own mitten in the snow and whose footprints filled up with water and became Minnesota's 10,000 lakes.
+Folks in the Great Lakes area will tell you how he was a mighty lumberjack, who logged Michigan into the shape of a mitten because he had lost his own mitten in the snow, made Lake Superior cold by keeping his icebox at the bottom, and whose footprints filled up with water and became Minnesota's 10,000 lakes.

 Nebraskans and Kansasites will tell you he's the reason they're covered by the Great Plains.
 First he cut down all their trees, then he flipped the states upside down, so all their hills were buried and nothing but flat land was left on top.